vanboxen/vanboxen.github.io/posts/Welcome file.md

 Then you will have a nice prompt telling you where to download themes and how to do some customization, etc.

  ## Folder structure
 This is the folder structure after the installation.
-I put in bold the most used ones or at least the ones that we are going to use
+I put in bold the most used ones or at least the ones that we are going to use.

 ├ **archetypes**
 ├ **content**